marcus-sonestedt/fridaybot/README.md

-# fridaybot
+# FridayBot

-Wekkyl reminder to not push to production, inspired by Kelly Vaughn
+Weekly reminder to not push to production, inspired and in honour of Kelly Vaughn (@kvlly on Twitter)